prismicio-community/php-kit/README.md

 ### Install the kit for your project

-First of all, install [apc](http://www.php.net/manual/en/ref.apc.php) to have the default build-in cache support.
+First of all, install [apc](http://www.php.net/manual/en/ref.apc.php) to have the default built-in cache support.

 Install with [Composer](https://getcomposer.org/doc/00-intro.md):